 All of the above gives the Steelers options, if not necessarily an obvious lean in the direction of becoming either a "smashmouth" offense or one that runs a defense ragged running the no-huddle.

 "I think we're capable of doing both," Miller said.
 "We'll leave that up to the coaches, whatever they feel that we need to do.
 I really feel that we're capable of doing both."

-Two more potentially impactful additions are new offensive line coach Mike Munchak, who has a wealth of experience teaching the outside-zone blocking scheme the Steelers worked to perfect prior to Pouncey’s injury last season, and third-round pick Dri Archer, a running back/wide receiver hybrid whose "beep, beep" speed could allow him to contribute catching and running.
+Two more potentially impactful additions are new offensive line coach Mike Munchak, who has a wealth of experience teaching the outside-zone blocking scheme the Steelers worked to perfect prior to Pouncey's injury last season, and third-round pick Dri Archer, a running back/wide receiver hybrid whose "beep, beep" speed could allow him to contribute catching and running.

 Miller is looking forward to consistency becoming a recognizable aspect of whatever the Steelers' offensive signature becomes.

 "I don't know if we've been, in my time here, consistently as good as we could have been throughout an entire year," he said.
 "Hopefully, we're able to play that way for 16 games this year."

 Quarterback Ben Roethlisberger is more interested in the results than the particulars.

 "For me, right now, I'd like to say we'll be a fast, high-scoring offense," Roethlisberger said.
 "That's running the ball, that's throwing the ball, whatever it is.
 But I want us to be fast and I want us to put a lot of points on the board."